FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicController.md

 ### Motion

-To get the assembly in motion we need   *
+To get the assembly in motion we need:

 -   Buttons to trigger motion in the desired direction.
 -   An input field to alter the number of steps for faster or smoother motions.